snakamura/log/2025/4/reflection1.md

 v5 = safeInvoke (\n -> show (n + 3)) (100 :: Int) $ \n -> x n <> "!!!"
 ```

 They work pretty well, but they only work with a type class with one method.
-What can we do with a type class with more than one methods?
+What can we do with a type class with more than one method?
 We'll see it in the following posts.